 They also mention how he’s always very helpful, and always knows what they’ll need and where to find it.
 The general consensus is he’s an OK person and very useful to know.
 One jokes he doesn’t know if the clinic can operate without Gerry.

 After twelve days hard work the scholarship students are having a well-earned rest day down on the Carmel Beach near the end closest to the View Port Marina when a yacht leaving the marina under power has an explosion, and a sheet of flame engulfs the back of the boat.
 It turns toward the beach, hoping to run aground so the people on-board can get to safety quickly.
 The students all sit up and take notice when the loud explosion occurs.
 They’re just starting to stand up when Gerry races past them.
 He’s speaking into a hands free microphone / earpiece while he clips it to his ear, and they hear him saying, “ ... yacht on fire beaching at Carmel near the marina, need fire, medical, and rescue services stat, over.”
-And he’s gone, they glance at each other, then race after him to provide any help they can.
+And he’s gone, they glance at each other, then they race after him to provide any help they can.

-The yacht had tried to ground on the open beach, but ended up hitting a short diving pier at that end of the beach before sliding along it and onto the beach.
+The yacht had tried to ground on the open beach, but it ended up hitting a short diving pier at that end of the beach before sliding along it and onto the beach.
 There are injured people from the boat, the pier, and the beach, because some people were silly enough to stand still on the beach while the yacht ran into them.
 A lot of people are moving about the area trying to help the injured, so are some of the hotel staff and police in the area, with more heading toward the scene at a run.

 The students are surprised when one of the policemen snaps him a salute, and says, “Yes, Sir,” before he starts carrying out the orders.

 Noticing the students Gerry says, “Nurses, start setting up for triage here.”
 He points at the two male doctors, “Take the technicians and supervise the movement of the injured to here for triage, send the worst injured first.”
-They give quick nods, and take off with the technicians without thinking, because they’re responding to the command in his voice.
+They give quick nods yes, and take off with the technicians without thinking, because they’re responding to the command tone in his voice.
 To the two female doctors he says, “Get ready to assist with emergency surgery here.”
 They nod while they wonder what they’ll use.

 Just then two people run up with two large carry bags each, and one says to Gerry, “The Red Dogs are coming as best as they can.
 We were already on the way with your emergency kits.
 Where do you want what, Sir?”

 Pointing at the nurses Gerry says, “They’re trained nurses setting up for triage, supervise them in that task.”
-The man nods, and opens one case, pulling out a field triage set up pack he tosses parts to the nurses when they call for them.
+The man nods yes as opens one case, pulling out a field triage set up pack he tosses parts to the nurses when they call for them.
 To the other person he says, “Set up two field operating positions here with the instruments and testers in between.
 Doctor Riley will assist you while Doctor Sands assists me.”
-Doctor Jenny Riley starts to speak up, but Gerry pulls a wallet out of his pocket, and flips it to her while adding, “There’s my International Medical Association Membership Card, I’m senior to both of you and Sergeant Hanes there is a very senior med tech.
+Doctor Jenny Riley starts to speak up, but Gerry pulls a wallet out of his pocket, and he flips it to her while adding, “There’s my International Medical Association Membership Card, I’m senior to both of you and Sergeant Hanes there is a very senior med tech.
 You’ll both be assisting, because you’re not yet authorised for anything else.
 Jenny, feel free to mention to Jack anything where you think he may be going wrong, OK.”
 She looks at the card, gulps, and tosses it back to him.
 The three of them kneel down to help Hanes with opening the bags and getting out the instruments and other gear needed.